The Government has announced 'Local COVID alert level: high' restrictions for Stockton-on-Tees.

 The Council is committed to being open and transparent in the way it conducts its public meetings so the recording of Council meetings is therefore permitted subject to certain restrictions and conditions.

 In line with Government guidance, all of our public meetings are taking place virtually until further notice.
-If you would like to attend the meeting you can do so by emailing your name and address to [email protected] at least 48 hours before it is due to take place.
+If you would like to attend a meeting you can do so by emailing your name and address to [email protected].
+Please give us as much notice as you can to allow us to get the information over to you before in plenty of time before the meeting.

 The meeting will take place using Microsoft Teams (you do not need to download any software to access it).
 15 minutes before the meeting is due to start you will be sent joining instructions including a code.